 My son ran our local 5K race last week.
 All the preparation from his track meet last month excited him about the race.
 If I couldn’t be out there running, it was fun to be there and feel the energy of a race.

 He was out there by himself, sort of, because he saw lots of people he knew while out there running.
 He had a goal in his head to finish in under 30 minutes as his first timed race, he finished in just over 31 minutes.

 He’s 11, and he can be a little goofy, he decided to stop two separate times to tie his shoe.

-He considers his time 29:32 (9:25 pace) as that’s what showed on the watch, but his official time was 31:25 (10:06 pace).
 He was 59 out of 102 in his age group.
-Can I just say how awesome it is that there were 102 boys ages 9-12 who ran the race!
-So awesome.
+Can I just say how awesome it is that there were 102 boys ages 9-12 who ran the race! .

 I went for a really short walk the other day on my lunch as I’m starting to go crazy without exercise.
-Getting out was awesome, but I can tell that my foot is not 100%.
+Getting out was great, but I can tell that my foot is not 100%.
 I do feel it getting better with the stretching and I’m hopeful that the pad in my shoe will continue to alleviate some of the pressure when I walk.

 You don’t know what you’ve got until it’s gone!